S & P500, Nasdaq, Euro Stoxx, Ibex 35: Has the correction started?

 The dollar index rose from 90.49 to 93.325 since Wednesday and the EUR / USD traded at the end of Friday at 1.1803, it has been falling since May 26 after trading at a high of 1.2263.
 It is down from the May high of 3.41%.

-The euro loses strength against the dollar after the Fed pointed out two rate hikes in 2023, while the ECB pointed to negative rates for a long period.
+The euro loses strength against the dollar after the Fed pointed out two rate hikes in 2023, while the ECB points to negative rates for a long period.

 Gold